sb-ai-lab/LightAutoML/README.md

 <a name="citation"></a>
 # Citation
-If you mention LightAutoML in your publications, please cite to our article:
+If you mention LightAutoML in your publications, please cite our paper:
 Vakhrushev, et al. ["LightAutoML: AutoML Solution for a Large Financial Services Ecosystem"](https://arxiv.org/pdf/2109.01528) arXiv:2109.01528, 2021.